daniadrian/intra-domain-routing/README.md

 ## Topology

-The script creates a network topology with three subnets, each containing a main router, two sub-routers, and two client hosts.
+The script creates a network topology with three subnets, each containing a main router, a switch between the main router and two sub-routers, and two client hosts.
 The main routers are interconnected to form the backbone of the network.

 ### Multi-Area OSPF